yoshuaw 8 months ago

 They are talking about isolating serverless functions, not host program functions.
 In that sense, it is exactly what Firecracker does for lambda functions

-• eyberg a day ago
+• eyberg 8 months ago

 Firecracker boots up a runtime that has a full blown operating system in it - lambda just happens to call a known program with a known function.
 In that sense sure it provides similar functionality but it's really quite different.
 That's not what fly uses firecracker for, for instance.